 For those who want a mountain experience, we loved our stay at the Tahoe Ridge Resort with easy access to Heavenly lifts from the Nevada side.

 Things to Do in Lake Tahoe in Summer

 Moving on from winter, we head straight to all the amazing Lake Tahoe summer activities that are on offer.
 Spend time exploring Incline village art galleries or just hit the trails.
-From water activities to land based adventures, this is a dream destination for summer travel.
+From beautiful Lake Tahoe beaches, to water activities and land based adventures, this is a dream destination for summer travel.